mym0404/react-native-styled-system/CONTRIBUTING.md

 2. Clone your fork locally

-3. Setup all the dependencies and packages by running `yarn install`.
-This command will install dependencies.
+3. Setup all the dependencies and packages by running `yarn && yarn example`.
+This command will install dependencies and example project dependencies.

+4. Run `yarn check:all` anytime to ensure format, typing, test aren't broken.

 ## Development